Woman kills husband's mistress then turns gun on herself, police say

-RADNOR TWP., Pa. --Police have identified the two women who were found dead after a murder-suicide in the Rosemont section of Radnor Township, Pa., and said an affair may have been the motive for the attack.
+RADNOR TWP., Pa. --Police have released new details pertaining to a murder-suicide in the Rosemont section of Radnor Township, Pa., where an extramarital affair may have been the motive for the attack.

 The victims were identified as Jennair Gerardot, 47, of Wilmington, Delaware and 33-year-old Meredith Sullivan Chapman, who lived in the Lowrys Lane home where the bodies were found.